BaseMax/BaseMax.Github.io/_posts/2019-01-27-Example code ET programming language.md

+---
+layout: post
-#### A few examples of the proposed code in ET programming language
+title: A few examples of the proposed code in ET programming language
+---

+See the code below:

 ```
 int main()